 Chapter 6: The Elements of Decision

 Effective executives make effective decisions.
 But they do not make many, they focus only on those that are important.
-As stated by Robert Fritz in The Path of Least Resistance, the source of effectiveness is not solving problems, but the optimization of the overall structure.
-This chapter is imbued with the same philosophy as that book.
+The source of effectiveness is not solving problems, but the optimization of the overall structure.
 Effective executives thus rise up and take a step back to solve strategic or general problems, and make decisions at the highest possible conceptual level.

 They achieve this by following 5 steps: